moorepants/learn-multibody-dynamics/mass.rst

    k_{aa} := \sqrt{\frac{I_{aa}}{m}}

-Inertia Dyadic
+Inertia Matrix
 ==============

-For mutually perpendicular unit vectors in :math:`A` the moments of inertia with repsect to :math:`O` about each unit vector can be computed and the products of inertia among the pairs of perpendiculr vectors can also be computed.
-This, in general, generates six unique inertia scalars.
+For mutually perpendicular unit vectors fixed in reference frame :math:`A` the moments of inertia with repsect to :math:`O` for each unit vector can be computed and the products of inertia among the pairs of perpendiculr unit vectors can also be computed.
+This, in general, generates nine unique inertia scalars.
 These scalars are typically presented as a symmetric inertia matrix (or inertia tensor):

 .. math::